skienzmatishun/rippreport/content/p/fauxhope-know-the-backstory/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: A man in waders demonstrates flooding on a city council floor while officials and citizens watch the infrastructure discus...
+alttags: Fairhope city council meeting in a flooded chamber with knee-deep water.
+A man in overalls stands near a laptop while officials sit behind a dais
 ---
 “The developer will do whatever the hell he wants, without any accountability”